Orders and enforcement (COVID-19)

 - Enforcement of closures and orders

-Workplaces that continue to operate must comply with applicable provisions of the Occupational Health and Safety Act (Government of Ontario) and its Regulations.
+Employers must take precautions to protect the health of the workforce and support measures to prevent the spread of COVID-19.
+Workplaces must comply with applicable provisions of the Occupational Health and Safety Act (Government of Ontario) and its Regulations.

 For up-to-date alerts and information on provincial orders, visit the Government of Ontario’s emergency status on COVID-19.

 For up-to-date information on school closures visit the Ministry of Education website.

 Community events and services

 There is an Emergency Order (Government of Canada) under the Quarantine Act (Government of Canada) that requires every person entering Canada by air, sea, or land to self-isolate (quarantine) for 14 days whether they have symptoms or not.

 - Failure to follow this Order is an offense under the Quarantine Act and can result in a fine of up to $750,000 and/or imprisonment for six months.

 - Anyone who causes a risk of imminent death or serious bodily harm to another person while willfully or recklessly going against the Quarantine Actor the regulations could be liable for a fine of up to $1,000,000 or to imprisonment of up to three years, or to both.